bgreene2/ComfyUI-Hunyuan-Image-3/README.md

 - height - Image height
 - steps - Number of steps.
 The recommended value is 50.
 - guidance_scale - CFG.
 The recommended value is 7.5.
-- attn_implementation - Valid values are `sdpa` and `flash_attention_2`
-- moe_impl - Valid values are `eager` and `flashinfer`
+- keep_model_in_memory - If enabled, the model will be kept in memory between generations, instead of being unloaded.

+The model configuration node has the following inputs:

 - weights_folder - The path to the model's weights on disk.
+- device map configuration - these parameters determine what the model will be loaded to (GPU, CPU, disk)
     - use_offload - Whether to use CPU / disk offload.
     - disk_offload_layers - The number of layers (out of 32) to offload to disk, rather than hold in memory.
-- keep_model_in_memory - If enabled, the model will be kept in memory between generations, instead of being unloaded.
     - device_map_overrides - You can modify the custom device_map using this.
 Overrides are expressed as key=value pairs, comma-separated.
 See the [Performance Tuning](#performance-tuning) section for more details.
+- model loading keyword args - These are various parameters that are passed when loading the model
+    - attn_implementation - Valid values are `sdpa` and `flash_attention_2`
+    - moe_impl - Valid values are `eager` and `flashinfer`
+    - torch_dtype - This should usually be set to `auto`
+    - trust_remote_code - This is required to be set to True for this model
     - moe_drop_tokens - Enables the moe_drop_tokens parameter on model loading.
 See the [Memory Troubleshooting](#memory-troubleshooting) section for more details.
+- quantization configuration - these are arguments passed to BitsAndBytes.
+If load_in_8_bit or load_in_4_bit are True, quantization will be used.
+    - load_in_8_bit
+    - load_in_4_bit
+    - bnb_4bit_use_double_quant
+    - bnb_4bit_compute_dtype
+    - bnb_4bit_quant_type
+    - llm_int8_skip_modules
+    - llm_int8_enable_fp32_cpu_offload

-Basic usage: Connect a String (Multiline) input to the `prompt` input, and connect the `Image` output to a Save Image node.
+Basic usage: Connect a String (Multiline) input to the `prompt` input, connect the model configuration node to the model_loading_configuration input, and connect the `Image` output to a Save Image node.
 An [example workflow](workflows/hunyuan_image_3_example.json) is provided.
 ![example workflow](assets/workflow_screenshot.png)

 ## Recommended Usage